Locked-out Purex employees threatened with $500,000 fine after strike

 "We are not going to be intimidated by expensive lawyers or bully-boy threats.
 All we are asking for is for our pay to keep up with inflation.
 Essity is a large and very profitable company that can easily afford it."

-Union member Bill George says the legal threats are "a real a kick in the teeth".
+Union member Bill George said the legal threats are "a real a kick in the teeth".

 "I'm the only breadwinner and I have a wife as well as two grandkids with disabilities to provide for.
 We're already hurting from the lockout, and now the company wants to sue us for thousands.
 I just ask where their humanity is."